joevento/Nvidia-Isaac-Sim-Procedual-Forest-Generator/README.md

 # Terrain Generation and Forest Rendering Extension

 This project implements an extension for NVIDIA Isaac Sim for generating terrain and rendering forests within the simulation environment.
 It utilizes USD (Universal Scene Description) for scene representation and manipulation, allowing for efficient handling of large-scale environments.
+The extension was first made for virtual robot testing based on parametrized data taken from real world forests.

 ## Features